 - If the examining committee finds the thesis worthy of honors, it can recommend honors, high honors, or summa cum laude.
 The first category of honors requires the agreement of two-thirds of the committee and a majority of the department; high honors requires unanimous agreement of the committee and concurrence of two-thirds of the department; summa cum laude requires total unanimity of the committee, concurrence of two-thirds of the department, and a 3.75 cumulative average on the student's transcript.
 The thesis director is responsible for conveying the committee's recommendation in writing to the Academic Administrative Board (via the Registrar) by the date that the College announces (usually 11 or 12 days before Commencement).
 Recommendation for summa cum laude must be accompanied by a letter detailing the reasons for the recommendation.

-The Department of Classics and Italian believes that research for the honors thesis should demonstrate the student's investigative skills, her intellectual curiosity, and her capacity for critical thinking.
-It will also necessarily demonstrate her ability to plan ahead.
+The Department of Classics and Italian believes that research for the honors thesis should demonstrate the student's investigative skills, their intellectual curiosity, and their capacity for critical thinking.
+It will also necessarily demonstrate their ability to plan ahead.
 The project selected should be one that can realistically be completed to a high standard within the time available.
 The honors program in Italian is intended to challenge the student’s intellectual capacities to the fullest.
-Once she commits herself to a project, the honors student should always have the quality of her work in mind, since in undertaking that project she is aspiring to the highest award that Mount Holyoke College has to offer.
+Once the student commits to a project, the honors student should always have the quality of their work in mind, since in undertaking that project the student is aspiring to the highest award that Mount Holyoke College has to offer.